 On a plate spread out one slice of steak and place 1 tablespoon on the steak.
 Then, roll up and weave the large toothpick to keep the roll closed.
 Repeat the top step again until you finished all the steak rolls.

-After browned, add the tomato sauce enough to cover the meat and simmer for 15 minutes covered.
+After browned, add the tomato sauce (Affiliate Link) enough to cover the meat and simmer for 15 minutes covered.
 Every so often, stir it.
 Turn it off and let it sit for 5-10 minutes, then remove and serve.

 Here is the finished product in the pan.
+It looks so yummy!
+Don't you agree?

 If you want to print the recipe, here you go.